timmywil/panzoom/README.md

 __Arguments__

   1. `options` _{Object|Boolean}_: If a boolean is passed, animate the reset (default: true).
-If an options object is passed, simply pass that along to setMatrix.
+If an options object is passed, pass that along to setMatrix.
   2. `options.silent` _{Boolean}_: Silence the reset event (as well as the change event as the same options are passed to setMatrix)

 ```js